kgaydukova/sle_app/README.md

 # sle_app
-Streamlit app to predict the probability that patient will have steroid resistance
+Streamlit app to predict the probability of steroid resistance for SLE patient